expressly/php-common/README.md

 - `composer install`
 - `chmod -R 777 ./storage`

+Or, require the git repository as a composer dependency to the child library.

 There are a few sections of the library that must be populated, or overwritten for proper functionality.
 Note: All references to an `$app` are directly linked to an instance of `Silex\Application`.
 This instance is returned from the `Expressly\Client`.